PYTHON-401-MID-PROJECT/Project-Ideas/README.md

    - write the distinct functionalities or capabilities of a software system.
 They represent specific tasks or operations that the software can perform to fulfill user needs or requirements.
 Features are the building blocks of a software product and define its functionality.

 6. How to use the app:
-   - clarify will it be GUI desktop app or a web app, how the user will interact with it.
+   - clarify will it be GUI desktop app or a web app, how the user will interact with it, by manual typing or voice commands etc... .

 the structure provided above is a general guideline, and you can customize it based on your project's specific requirements and the information you want to convey to the team.